-Fred has more than 20 years of experience handling intellectual property matters in primarily the cable, telephony, satellite, Internet, electronic program guide, LTE, and automotive industries.
-Fred has served as lead trial counsel or co-lead trial counsel in more than two dozen complex patent litigations.
+Fred has more than 25 years of experience handling intellectual property matters in primarily the cable, telephony, solar, satellite, Internet, electronic program guide, LTE, and automotive industries.
+Fred has served as lead counsel in a large number of patent litigations and over 100 IPRs.

 Fred has significant experience as the relationship partner for a number of clients ranging from a Fortune 50 telecommunications company down to smaller startup clients.
 He manages thousands of ongoing prosecution matters and specializes in obtaining “litigation-worthy” patent claims that are crafted to survive IPR proceedings and still read on the targeted products.
 Fred has experience working with experts to reverse engineer products for ongoing prosecution efforts.
 Fred has a significant due diligence and opinion practice analyzing numerous portfolios each year, and assisting companies in negotiations with respect to these portfolios.